SystemsApproach/private5g/intro.rst

 Evolution (LTE)*.
 5G is on a similar evolutionary path, with several expected releases over its lifetime.

-While 5G is an ambitious advance beyond 4G, it is also the case that understanding 4G is the first step to understanding 5G, as several aspects of the latter can be explained as bringing a new degree of freedom to the former.
-In the chapters that follow, we often introduce some architectural feature of 4G as a way of laying the foundation for the corresponding 5G component.

 Like Wi-Fi, cellular networks transmit data at certain bandwidths in the radio spectrum.
 Unlike Wi-Fi, which permits anyone to use a channel at either 2.4 or 5 GHz (these are unlicensed bands), governments have